Some suggestions...

 Do I have to apply every year?

-Returning learners must apply again for each academic year.
+Yes, returning learners must apply again for each academic year.

 How will I receive my free meal?

-Successful applicants will receive vouchers to spend in the College Food Hub to the value of £4.50 per day.
+Successful applicants will receive vouchers to spend in the college Food Hub to the value of £4.50 per day.

 What days will I receive a free meal?

-Free meals will only be provided on the days where learner is timetabled in college for a minimum of 5 hours.
+Free meals will only be provided on the days where a learner is timetabled in college for a minimum of 5 hours.
 For example, if a learner attends for 5 days a week, 9am to 3pm, for part of their course, the college will provide 5 free meals.
 If a learner has 2 days a week when they only attend from 9am to 10am, then the college does not have to provide meals on those days.

 What happens if I am on a trip or on work placement?